 How Long Do Sheds Last - Life Expectancy for Different Types of Sheds

-In this post, you’ll find out all you need to know about the lifespan of a shed and what steps you can take to ensure its life is a long and useful one.
+In this post, you’ll find out all you need to know about the expected lifespan of various sheds and what steps you can take to ensure you have a long-lasting shed.

 How Long Does a Shed Last?

-It’s difficult to give an exact figure for how long sheds last because many factors can affect its lifespan.
-However, in general terms, you can expect the following, for the most common types of shed material:
+It’s difficult to give an exact time for the expected lifespan for sheds because many factors can affect it.
+However, in general terms, expect the following, for the most common types of shed materials:

-Wooden sheds such as those used for wood storage: Between 20 and 25 years
+Wooden sheds such as those used for wood storage: 20-25 yrs

-These figures are merely ballpark figures.
+These figures are estimates.
 Next, let’s look at some of the things that can impact the lifespan of your shed.

 What are the Factors That Influence the Lifespan of a Shed?